My name is Marcel van Gils, born

 distilleries wouldn’t exist today without the funds of (often

-foreign) multinationals and produce decent stuff.
+foreign) multinationals and still produce, not top notch, but decent stuff.

 It's good that some of these great, old bottles are kept for history